oyasovsky/online-cv-game/data/olga_docs/product_stories.md

 **The Challenge**: I wanted to showcase my experience in a more engaging way than a traditional static CV.
 I had an idea for an interactive AI-powered chat interface that could answer questions about my leadership, experience, and values.

-**The Solution**: I built this entire interactive CV site in just a couple of hours using what I call "vibe coding" - the art of quickly building prototypes and MVPs to test ideas and learn new technologies.
+**The Solution**: I built this entire interactive CV site in just a couple of hours using Vibe Coding - the art of quickly building prototypes and MVPs to test ideas and learn new technologies.
 No over-engineering, no perfect architecture, just building something that works and demonstrates the concept.

 **The Tech Stack**: Next.js, OpenAI's API for the AI assistant, Firebase Vector Search for semantic retrieval, and modern CSS with glass morphism effects.
 The site features a RAG-powered AI assistant (OlgaGPT) that can answer questions about my experience using semantic search across my knowledge base stored in Firebase.